dikshith-shetty/scratch-game/docs/01_requirements_analysis.md

 ## 🔧 Assumptions

 1. Betting amount should be whole i.e `Integer`.
-This a
+This assumed by looking into given examples.
 1. Configuration file is **always a valid json**.
 1. The scratch matrix can be non-square (`n × m`).
-1. Matrix is generated pseudo-randomly, and the symbol for each cell is determined independently, using symbol probabilities. if the probabilities not present we consider standard_symbols[0] probabilies values are default.
+1. Matrix is generated pseudo-randomly, and the symbol for each cell is determined independently, using symbol probabilities. if the probabilities not present we consider standard_symbols[0] probabilities values are default.
+If that also not present, we select symbol by randomly.
-1. Bonus symbol always presents and is placed **after** the matrix is generated and placed at exactly one random position in the matrix.
+1. Bonus symbol always presents and is placed **after** the matrix is generated and placed at exactly one random position in the matrix based on the given probability or randomly selecting on if probability not present.
 1. Bonus symbol placement is independent of weight.
-1. Win rules may expand in the future — the system is expected to be extensible.
+1. At least one win rule will be presented in config.
+Win rules may expand in the future — the system is expected to be extensible.

 ---